xmos/lib_xud/module_xud/doc/overview.rst

 The library performs all the low-level I/O operations required to meet the USB 2.0 specification.
 This processing goes up to and includes the transaction level.
-It removes all low-level timing requirements from the application, allowing quick prototyping of all manner of USB devices.
+It removes all low-level timing requirements from the application, allowing quick development of all manner of USB devices.

 The XUD library runs in a single core with endpoint and application cores communicating with it via a combination of channel communication